Vive le Québec libre: Background

-Even before his arrival, the Canadian federal government had been concerned about President de Gaulle's visit.
-Earlier that year, the French government had not sent a high-level representative to the funeral service for the Governor General of Canada, Georges Vanier.
+Even before his arrival, the Canadian federal government had expressed concern over President Charles de Gaulle’s planned visit.
+Earlier in 1967, the French government had not sent a high-level representative to the funeral of the Governor General of Canada, Georges Vanier.
 This attracted notice in Canada, as Vanier and his wife, Pauline, had been personal friends of de Gaulle since 1940, when the latter was in exile in London, England.
-In April, de Gaulle did not attend the 50th anniversary ceremonies commemorating the Canadian victory at Vimy Ridge.
-So worried was the Pearson government about potential interference of France in domestic affairs that the Canadian Secretary of State for External Affairs, Paul Martin, was dispatched to visit de Gaulle in Paris to mend the two countries' relationship.
-The Montreal Gazette speculated in 2012—45 years after the speech—that de Gaulle was still annoyed over a perceived slight from World War II-era Canadian Prime Minister Mackenzie King's slow recognition of the new French government in late summer 1944.
+In April, de Gaulle also did not attend the 50th anniversary ceremonies commemorating the Canadian victory at Vimy Ridge.
+Concerned about potential French interference in domestic affairs, the Canadian Secretary of State for External Affairs, Paul Martin, visited de Gaulle in Paris in an attempt to improve bilateral relations.
+The Montreal Gazette speculated in 2012—45 years after the event—that de Gaulle may have still harbored resentment over a perceived slight from Prime Minister Mackenzie King's delayed recognition of the postwar French government in 1944.

-In the spring of 1966, as part of the Expo 67 diplomatic protocols, de Gaulle and all world leaders whose countries had an exhibit at the fair were invited to visit Canada during the spring and summer of 1967.
-A few months later, de Gaulle was also sent a separate invitation to visit Quebec by Quebec premier Daniel Johnson.
-De Gaulle, as a visiting head of state, should have arrived in the Canadian capital of Ottawa, as would be conventional protocol.
-Instead, he took the time to sail to the French islands of Saint-Pierre and Miquelon with the French navy's Mediterranean flagship, the cruiser Colbert, so that he could arrive in Quebec City, the capital city of the province of Quebec.
-There, de Gaulle was cheered enthusiastically, while the new governor general, Roland Michener, was booed by the same crowd when the viceregal salute was played at his arrival.
-In his speech, de Gaulle spoke of his country's "evolving" ties with Quebec, hinting at his support for Quebec sovereignty.
+In the spring of 1966, as part of diplomatic protocols for Expo 67, de Gaulle and other world leaders whose countries had exhibits at the fair were invited to visit Canada during 1967.
+A few months later, de Gaulle received a separate invitation from Quebec premier Daniel Johnson to visit the province.
+According to protocol, a visiting head of state would normally arrive in the national capital of Ottawa.
+Instead, de Gaulle traveled via the French navy’s Mediterranean flagship, the cruiser Colbert, to the French islands of Saint-Pierre and Miquelon before arriving in Quebec City, the capital city of the province of Quebec.
+There, he was enthusiastically received, while the new Governor General, Roland Michener, was reportedly booed when the viceregal salute was played upon his arrival.
+In his speech, de Gaulle discussed France’s “evolving” relationship with Quebec, alluding to support for Quebec sovereignty.

+French motivations

+By the early 1960s, the slogan Vive le Québec libre! had already been used by separatist groups such as the Rassemblement pour l'indépendance nationale (RIN) and the Front de libération du Québec (FLQ).

+De Gaulle privately supported Quebec independence.
+In April 1963, he told French Information Minister Alain Peyrefitte: "One day or another, Quebec will be free."
+Historian Édouard Baraton suggests that de Gaulle regarded French Canadians as part of the broader French nation and felt a responsibility to support their political emancipation from what he viewed as subjugation since the British Conquest of 1760.

+Some sources also cite strategic considerations, including potential access to Quebec’s uranium deposits for France’s nuclear program.

+Diplomatic tensions between Paris and Ottawa

+Bilateral relations were already strained.
+De Gaulle refused to send centennial greetings for Canada’s 1967 Confederation anniversary, privately rejecting celebrations of a state “founded on our former defeat".
+France also did not send senior representatives to the 50th anniversary commemorations of the Battle of Vimy Ridge.